KostyaBovt/movie_storage/README.md

 ### Installation of application

-1. Clone this repository on your localhost in folder 'movie_storage'
+1. Clone this repository to your localhost in folder 'movie_storage'
 2. Configure files
     * config/database.php
       * configure DB_USER and DB_PASSWORD